ing-bank/lion/packages/providence-analytics/docs/Dashboard.md

 ## Run

-Start the dashboard via `yarn dashboard` to automatically open the browser and start the dashboard.
+Start the dashboard via `npm run dashboard` to automatically open the browser and start the dashboard.

 ## Interface